daulvec/VtMB---Fashionista/README.md

 - [Uninstalling Merethic](#uninstalling-merethic)

 # Preface
-I made this for my use, I don't care if you don't like the way Malkavians look I like it, if the base game profile has been created use that profile instead.
+I made this for my use, I don't care if you don't like the way Malkavians look I like it, the main profile is what I use think of it as my cut of the list, I made a base game profile that you should use if you want to just play the base game with bug fixes and higher res textures for some stuff.

 1. As a modlist user, I expect some small efforts into fixing your own issues, mostly by searching the documentation provided here and by the Discord channels.
 It's very likely any issue you encounter has already been solved - if this is the case and it's well known, don't be surprised if you get ignored.

-2. Support shouldn't be expected as instant - I have a full time job on top of this, if you ping me depending on my mood or if its an actual issue or not Muted.
+2. Support shouldn't be expected as instant - I have a full time job on top of this be nice.

-3. Do not expect a 100% polished, well-balanced and "perfect" experience, I am but one person even if its just a small list..
+3. Do not expect a 100% polished, well-balanced and "perfect" experience, I am but one person even if its just a small list.. and this is a famously buggy game.

 4. We're modding a nearly 20 year old game here, please temper your expectations some.

-5. Suggestions are fine but I have looked at everysingle mod on the Nexus for the list so there is a decent chance I looked at it and said no but there is always a chance.
+5. Suggestions are fine but I have looked at everysingle mod on the Nexus for the list so there is a decent chance I looked at it and said no but there is always a chance or it might be a new mod they still do come out from time to time.

 # Hardware Requirements